splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

       * - Target (%)
         - Enter the target you want to set for this SLO.
       * - Latency (ms)
-        - Only available for request latency SLI type.
+        - Only available and required for request latency SLI type.
 Enter the target loading time for your service requests.
       * - Compliance window
         - Select a compliance window for this SLO from the dropdown menu.